Jazzsw/TDS-Matrixify-Parser/README.md

 can be removed using the delete button on each tag item once it gets added.

 ## Item Overrides ##
-This allows for users to override the price updates for items based on their full SKU.
+This allows users to override the price updates for items based on their full SKU.
 By specifying the SKU to override and the desired price, the given item will ignore the new price listed in the uploaded files and will instead update based on the value that the user has selected.

 ## Format Info ##
 This allows users to view default settings and specify changes to the input file structure.
-This means that if the SKU or Price columns change for some reason the user can specify the proper columns for the program to search and process in order to maintain functionality.
+This means that if the SKU or Price columns change for some reason, the user can specify the proper columns for the program to search and process in order to maintain functionality.
 Note that any changes to the standard must be specified before each file creation.